fhdm-dev/scoppy/README.md

 * A Rasperry Pi Pico or Pico W board

 > Important
-> Please use the latest versions of the App (v1.020) and Firmware (v11 for the Pico, v12 for the Pico W).
+> Please use the latest versions of the App (v1.022) and Firmware (v14).
 Older versions of the firmware may not work with the latest version of the app and vice versa

 ## Getting started